kubernetes/enhancements/keps/sig-node/6035-exec-session-identity/README.md

 This KEP makes two coordinated changes.

-The first is a CRI API change: add `repeated KeyValue envs` to `ExecRequest` (and `ExecSyncRequest`) in the CRI protobuf.
+The first is a CRI API change: add `repeated KeyValue envs` to `ExecRequest` in the CRI protobuf.
 The contract: the runtime must mechanically inject the provided key-value pairs into the exec'd process's environment, without filtering or modification.
 This is a general-purpose primitive.
 Any future caller (user-facing env injection, tracing metadata, etc.) that needs to surface key-value data into exec sessions can use this field without further API changes.

 The second change is the first consumer of that primitive: the API server reads the audit request ID from the request context and appends it as `?env=KUBERNETES_EXEC_AUDIT_ID=<value>` on the HTTP request to the kubelet.
 The kubelet parses the `env` query parameter and forwards it to the CRI runtime via `ExecRequest.envs`.
 The runtime injects it as an environment variable into the exec'd process, where runtime security agents can capture it.